wix-incubator/react-native-interactable/README.md

 initialPosition={{x: -140, y: -280}}
 ```

 Optional, used to initialize the view's position to a position different than it's original center.
-This is mostly useful when you want to provide `snapTo` points relative to the center calculated by React Native layout, but want the view itself to start from a different position.
+This is mostly useful when you want to provide `snapPoints` points relative to the center calculated by React Native layout, but want the view itself to start from a different position.
 See [chat heads](https://github.com/wix/react-native-interactable/blob/b72eff0649b48dd50548593e5ecfe4c42b026a02/example/src/ChatHeads.js#L22) example.

 ## Animating other views according to `Interactable.View` position